hexbatch/apple-core/core-docs/step-5-types/type-api.md

 The user running this is the owner,
 Required is name and at least one attribute.

-## Reading an element
+## Reading an type

-When getting the element state, the global state for the scripts running on it, and remotes, can be seen
+When getting the type state, the type state for the remotes running on it can be seen

 ## Editing a type